arinal/imgrement-proto/README.md

 [ 8278.755703] imgrement: bv #0: len 1024, offset 1024, at (42, 43)
 ```

 No write request at all!
-Of course, wait until quite some time when the cache is flushed.
+Of course, wait until quite some time until the cache is flushed.
 ```
 # dmesg | tail
 ....